guisilveirabatista/kalaha/README.md

    ```sh
    http://localhost:8080
    ```
-4. CLick on `New Game`
+4. Click on `New Game`

 ## Architecture

-* The `config` package contains the HTTP Security configuration.
+This project follows the MVC architecture.
+The package structure is organised as follows:

 * The `controller` package contains classes that handle HTTP requests.
 * The `model` package contains the entity classes.
+* The `service` package identifies the application layer that encapsulates the business logic, controls transactions, etc.
+* The `repository` package contains the repository interfaces that provide CRUD functionality to the entity classes.
+* The `game` package contains the game logic implementation.
 * The `form` and `dto` packages contain the classes used to map request parameters.
-* The `repository` package contains the repository interfaces that provide CRUD functionality to the entity classes.
+* The `config` package contains the HTTP Security configuration.
 * The `security` package contains the classes responsible for user authentication.
-* The `service` package identifies the application layer that encapsulates the business logic, controls transactions, etc.

 ## Contact